srlightt/A-simple-cogs-example-using-discord-py-2.0.0/README.md

 A simple example of how to use cogs with discord py 2.0.0

-**Now with changes to async initialisation in discord.py** ,see more here:
+**Now with changes to async initialisation in discord.py**, see more here:

 https://gist.github.com/Rapptz/6706e1c8f23ac27c98cee4dd985c8120